 New work: Office design

-As a result of the Corona crisis the organisation of work in companies has changed fundamentally as a result of the Corona crisis.
+As a result of the Corona crisis the organisation of work in companies has changed fundamentally.
 New work concepts have also been implemented at our client Gravis for some time.
-Employees can spend 2 days a week working from home.
+Employees can spend two days a week working from home.
 In order to make working at the company's offices more attractive, the head office in Berlin has been completely redesigned.
 In future, it will become a meeting hub - the focus will be on exchange, innovation and teamwork.
 For this purpose, Preussisch Portugal is creating additional meeting and creative areas, but also quiet zones and areas of retreat.

 Due to the existing monument protections and fire protection requirements, the greatest possible changes had to be achieved with small targeted interventions.
 The objective was to create a central meeting place on each floor.
 We expanded the small, already existing communal kitchen on the 1st floor into a large communal area for lunch breaks and team events.
 The unused corridor space now serves as a creative zone for small workshops and spontaneous meetings.
 Most of the conference rooms were relocated to another building.